Weigel Broadcasting: Post-spectrum auction expansion

 On September 11, 2020, Weigel announced that it was buying WJFB in Lebanon, Tennessee (serving the Nashville television market), from HC2 Holdings for $5.5 million, pending FCC approval.
 On October 28, Weigel announced it will acquire KAZD in Dallas, KYAZ in Houston, KMOH-TV in Kingman, Arizona, and its Phoenix translator KEJR-LD from HC2, for $35 million.
 The sale of the Arizona and Texas stations, which at the time of acquisition were all affiliated with Azteca América and later converted to MeTV owned-and-operated stations, was completed on December 29.
 All of the HC2 sales except for WJFB came with the move of the Azteca America affiliations to subchannels under long-term affiliation agreements with Weigel.

+On May 3, 2021, Weigel announced it would launch MeTV+ in Chicago and Kingman on May 15, airing more classic shows, some of which are airing on other Weigel stations (i.e. MeTV, H&I).

 On September 1, 2021, Weigel acquired WZME in Bridgeport, Connecticut, moving into the New York/Tri-State market for the first time.
 On October 11, 2021, Weigel filed to acquire WJLP, licensed to Middletown Township, New Jersey and transmitting from 4 Times Square, from PMCM TV LLC for $62.5 million.
 In March 2022, Weigel filed to purchase Cleveland, Ohio-based W27EA-D.

 On February 14, 2022, Weigel announced that it would launch Story Television, a digital multicast network, on March 28, 2022.
 The network's focus is on historical and factual programming and utilizes the library of the cable network History, expanding its non-fiction offerings beyond Through the Decades.

 On February 13, 2023, Weigel announced that Decades would be re-branded as Catchy Comedy on March 27, 2023.
-It will focus on classic sitcoms weekdays with comedy marathons on weekends.
+It would focus on classic sitcoms weekdays with comedy marathons on weekends.

+On December 29, 2023, CBS Media Ventures re-launched Dabl, pivoting it from lifestyle programming to Black-oriented sitcoms owned by their parent company Paramount Global.
+Weigel took over operations of the channel at this time, although the network is still fully owned by CBS.

+On May 1, 2024, Weigel announced that it would launch MeTV Toons on June 25, airing classic cartoons like Looney Tunes, Merrie Melodies, Tom and Jerry, Popeye, The Flintstones.
+The Jetsons, The Real Ghostbusters, Scooby-Doo, Yogi Bear and Rocky and Bullwinkle, among others.

+On June 17, 2025, Weigel announced that it would launch WEST (Western Entertainment Series Television) in the fall of 2025, airing classic TV westerns such as Gunsmoke, Bonanza, Maverick, Wanted Dead or Alive, The Virginian, Rawhide, Wagon Train, The High Chaparral, The Wild Wild West and many more.